PhilippeR26/Starknet-WalletAccount/doc/migrateToGetStarknetV4.md

 ```
 ### Behavior :
 - The wallet opens a window to ask if you agree to change the current network in the wallet.
 If you agree, returns `true`.

 ![](../Images/switchNetwork.png)
+- If the network is already the current one, no UI change, the result is `true`.
-- If something is inconsistent in the input data, the method fails with this error :
+- If the network is not listed by the Wallet, the method fails with this error :
 ```typescript
 interface UNLISTED_NETWORK {
   code: 112;
   message: 'An error occurred (UNLISTED_NETWORK)';
 }
 ```
-- If the network is already the current one, the result is `true`.
-- If the network is not existing, fails with Error 112 "Network details are incorrect".
 - If the user decline the proposal, the method fails with this error :
 ```typescript
 interface USER_REFUSED_OP {